JazzMaster/LazGFX/README.md

 The meat of the crux is this:

 		Render "frames" and use "collsion sweeping"- logic enhancements.
 (Batch writes.)
-  Do Not RenderPresent every object(do you want a screensaver??).
+		Do Not RenderPresent() every object(do you want a screensaver??).

+This code is a "black boxed" FPC derivative work.

 Borland, INC. has been bought out and seems to "be no more".
 Unlike Microsoft, I respect thier codebase and right to copyright.

 Original code for DOS (c) Borland, INC. and reported (from C) via FreePascal (FPK) dev team, myself and a few others.

 I have left reference where its due in the code.
 I only accept credit where its due me.
 The C libGraph port(s) were very lacking.

 I suppose if you want to- you can update TCanvas from this.

 TCanvas is an ugly inherited mess.
 The alternative is to hook into X11 primitives code in C. (which makes inverse proprietary unices only code) I do not know X11 accelleration(2D) hooks- dont ask.

 X11 is not cross-platform.
 OpenGL(3D) IS.

 This will be ported- if need be- to windows.
 I can do that.
 I will aim to force "console compatibility" with winDos and keyboard units support-

         DO NOT LEAN ON THEM for INPUT.